bl-sdk/bl-sdk.github.io/developing/index.md

 There are a few exceptions to this, which are not automatically updated:
 - The title used in the sidebar and tab title (the header on the mod page does get updated).

 - `project.name`, which is used for matching dependencies to their mod page.

+- The dependencies displayed on the missing requirements page.

 - The data powering the searchbar.

-- The fields which are always displayed will not be set to unknown if you completely delete their section in your pyproject, the old data is preferred.
+- The fields which are always displayed (e.g. Title, Author) will not be set to unknown if you completely delete their section in your pyproject, the old data is preferred.

   Requirements and Misc URLs are already hidden when not in use, so the updates *will* delete them.

 If you make significant changes to your pyproject, it may be worth kicking off another build to update the static versions of these.
 Do note that this data is updated anytime the site is